How to Remove Temporary Tattoos

 - Baby wipes

 My daughter had a recent fake tattoo (see pic) on her arm that was quite stubborn.
 We tried using rubbing alcohol to remove it and no luck.
-Finally I did some research and found some other options to try.
 I didn’t want to use anything too harsh on a child’s skin.
 I went with the mild option of baby oil.
 I dabbed the baby oil on the ratty tattoo and let it soak in for a minute or so before gently wiping it away with a moist wash cloth.
 Since then I’ve used olive oil (and a little elboy grease) to remove the stubborn tattoos with equal effectiveness.

 So, if your child gets a temporary stick-on or fake tattoo in a cereal box or at a birthday party – there are plenty of options to get rid of it.